ans-group/docs.ukfast.co.uk/source/network/firewalls/RA_VPN_Tab.md

 ![Existing RA VPN](files/add_users_ra.PNG)

-If there are users configured the page will list usernames on the firewall and their connection status.
+If there are users configured, this page will list usernames on the firewall and their connection status.

 ![User List](files/editor2_users_list_ra.PNG)